MINHN98/cs261-assignment-2/README.md

 In this assignment, your work will be limited to the files `list_reverse.c`, `queue_from_stacks.c`, and `stack_from_queues.c`, where you will implement the functions described below.
 In addition to the descriptions below, there is thorough documentation in these files describing how each function should behave.

-## 1. Implement a function to reverse a linked list
+## 1. Implement a function to reverse a linked list in place

 In `link.h`, a simple structure implementing a link in a singly-linked list is defined.
 For this part of the assignment, you will implement a function called `list_reverse()` that takes as an argument a single link structure representing the head of a linked list, reverses that list, and returns the new head of the reversed list.
 This function is prototyped in `list_reverse.h`, and you will implement it in `list_reverse.c`.  **Importantly, you must perform the list reversal in place and may not allocate any new memory in this function.**